TheJelmega/prog-lang/design/README.md

 ```

 Associated items are items that can be defined in traits or implemetentations to be associated with the given trait or type.
-They are a subset of items that can be clared inside of a module.
+They are a subset of items that can be declared inside of a module.

 Associated items are useful when wanting to make items logically related to a given item.